hermannpencole/nifi-swagger-client/docs/TenantsApi.md

 <a name="searchCluster"></a>
 # **searchCluster**
-> TenantsEntity searchCluster(q)
+> ClusterSearchResultsEntity searchCluster(q)

-Searches for a tenant with the specified identity
+Searches the cluster for a node with the specified address

 Note: This endpoint is subject to change as NiFi and it&#39;s REST API evolve.